If you want to have the best possible sales this fall, now is NOT the time to take your foot off the gas!

 - Test your experience – You need to routinely check your user experience and accessibility.
 This is especially important if you’ve added new products, menu items, or sections to your site recently.

-- Can visitors find what they are looking for? – Are you naming things in a friendly way, and organizing them so visitors can understand your categories and tags?
+- Can visitors find what they are looking for? – Are you naming things in a friendly way and organizing them so visitors can understand your categories and tags?
 Industry jargon is all well and good until it confuses your actual buyers.
-Enhance your site search experience with ISS or another tool.
+Enhance your site search experience with Instant Store Search or another tool.

 Site & Server Maintenance